 This utility tests for the presence of known vulnerabilities such as DROWN, Heartbleed, logjam, poodle, and poodle TLS.

-The primary mode of operation involves sending certificate discovery results to the Venafi Cloud Platform over REST API.
+The primary mode of operation involves sending certificate discovery results to the Venafi as a Service Platform over REST API.
 This communication is over HTTPS TCP Port 443.

 Scanafi can operate in two simple modes: online or offline.

 The online mode involves the automatic transmission of certificate discovery results to the VaaS instance specified in the API call portion of the command line operation.

 For online mode with VaaS, communication is over HTTPS and authentication credentials (an API token) for Venafi as a Service are also required.
 You can get an API token after successful registration on VaaS.

 Scanafi is capable of operating in a offline mode.
 In this mode, all certificate discovery results are logged to a standard text file, in JSON format.
 This file can then be collected for out-of-band import to Venafi as a Service Platform using the Venafi as a Service API.

 - In the menu bar, click Discovery > Internal Discovery tab.